 The questionnaire token is always a challenge response token.
 The challenge is triggered by providing the PIN as the password.

-- passw (string) password, which might be pin or pin+otp - user (User object) The user from the authentication request - options (dict) dictionary of additional request parameters class privacyidea.lib.tokens.radiustoken.Radius $TokenClass(db\token)$ authenticate (passw, user=None, options=None)
+- passw (string) password, which might be pin or pin+otp - user (User object) The user from the authentication request class privacyidea.lib.tokens.radiustoken.RadiusTokenClass(db\token)